-A total of 4906 paediatricians were invited to participate in the study, and valid data were collected from 4198 of the respondents (85.6%).
+A total of 4906 paediatricians were invited to participate in the study, and valid data were collected from 4198 of the paediatricians (85.6%).
 Table 2 provides the descriptive statistics for the individual variables analysed in this study.
-The age of the respondents varied between 20 and 74 years, and approximately 85% of the respondents were younger than age 50 years of age.
-Most of the participants were female (70.1%), and the most paediatricians in China are female.
+The age of the respondents varied between 20 and 74 years old, and approximately 85% of the respondents were younger than age 50 years of age.
+A majority of the participants were female (70.1%), and the majority of paediatricians in China are female.
 In terms of education, most of the respondents had a university degree or above (94.7%), and most held a bachelor’s degree.
-Most of the participants were married at the time of the study (88.7%).
+A majority of the participants were married at the time of the study (88.7%).

-Common method bias analysis of Occupational Identity, Job Satisfaction and TI
+Common method bias analysis of Occupational Identity, Job Satisfaction and Turnover Intention

 The Status Quo of Occupational Identity, Job Satisfaction and Turnover Intention among Paediatricians

-The mean score for OI was 28.52, with scores ranging from 10 to 50 (SD=8.516) (Table 4).
-The ANOVA revealed that with the exception of marital status, all the socio-demographic and work-related characteristics were significantly associated with OI (Table 4 & Table 5).
+The mean score for occupational identity was 28.52 and ranged from 10 to 50 (SD=8.516) (Table 4).
+The ANOVA revealed that with the exception of marital status, all the socio-demographic and work-related characteristics were tested to be significantly associated with occupational identity (Table 4 & Table 5).

-The mean total score for TI was 11.35, with scores ranging from 4 to 20 (SD=3.289) (Table 4).
-The research results also showed that there were significant differences among the respondents in terms of TI based on age, education, marital status, region, the type and grade of practice setting, professional title, years in practise, workload, rest days, and monthly income (Table 4 & Table 5).
+The mean total score for turnover intention was 11.35 ranging from 4 to 20 (SD=3.289) (Table 4).
+The research results also indicated that there were significant differences among the respondents in terms of turnover intention based on age, education, marital status, region, type and grade of practice setting, professional title, years in practise, workload, rest days, and monthly income (Table 4 & Table 5).